richmilns/wp-branded-control-panel/README.md

-# wp-branded-control-panel
+# WordPress Branded Control Panel

-A plugin for Wordpress which adds branding to the control panel for my company, Guava Design.
+A plugin for WordPress which adds branding to the control panel for my company, Guava Design.